-CHARAC (pronounced chair-ack), was formed in 1996 by a group of artists and individuals interested in promoting the arts in our region.
+It was formed in 1996 by a group of artists and individuals interested in promoting the arts in our region.
 Its genesis came from the Chequamegon Fine Arts Festival that had been held at Telemark beginning in 1992.
 CHARAC produced its first newsletter in 1997 and began seeking memberships to the arts council in 1998 in order to provide support to local and aspiring artists.
 Beginning in 1999, the council began awarding scholarships to graduating high school seniors; sponsored its very first art exhibit at Northwoods Health Center; held the first Namekagon Art and Music Festival in Seeley, and the First Annual Dinner.
-From 2000 to the present, CHARAC has sponsored art events and activities by Northwoods Strings; 2nd Sunday Poets; WOJB concerts; Chequamegon Children’s Theater; Serendipity Players; and of course, the Park Theater Project.
+From 2000 to the present, CHARAC has sponsored art events and activities by Northwoods Strings, 2nd Sunday Poets, WOJB concerts, Chequamegon Children’s Theater, Serendipity Players, and the Park Center.

 CHARAC continues to provide scholarships through the local high schools; Emerging Artists Grants; grants for education/workshops; and Professional Artist Grants.
-See details about these grant awards and scholarships under Resource Information on this website.
-In 2012, CHARAC was able to provide grants of $1,000 each to the four high schools in our covered area: Winter, LCO, Drummond and Hayward High Schools were able to continue some programs and develop new ones with the influx of dollars we provided.
+See details about these grant awards and scholarships by visiting Get Involved.

 We have an ongoing art exhibit at the Sherman and Ruth Weiss Community Library.